-() Market value is based on the fair market value of our Class B common stock on .
-As there was no public market for our common stock on , we have assumed , which represents the midpoint of the price range set forth on the cover page of this prospectus. that the fair market value on such date was \$
+- () Market value is based on the fair market value of our Class B common stock on .
+As there was no public market for our common stock on , we have assumed , which represents the midpoint of the price range set forth on the cover page of this prospectus. that the fair market value on such date was \$ - (1) RSUs granted to our executive officers only vest upon the satisfaction of both (i) a service-based vesting condition and (ii) a liquidity-based vesting condition.
+The liquidity-based vesting condition is (i) the effective date of our initial public offering or (ii) a sale event (as defined in our RSU award agreements).
+The shares subject to this option were fully vested as of November 17, 2017. - (3) (4) - The shares subject to this option were fully vested as of June 9, 2018.

-- The shares subject to this option were fully vested as of June 9, 2018.
-The service-based vesting condition is satisfied as to 1/4th of the total shares of Class B common stock underlying the RSU award on the 12-month anniversary of the Vesting Commencement Date, and the service-based condition is satisfied as to 1/36th of the remaining shares on a monthly basis thereafter, subject to continued service to us through - each vesting date.
+The service-based vesting condition is satisfied as to 1/4th of the total shares of Class B common stock underlying the RSU award on the 12-month anniversary of the Vesting Commencement Date, and the service-based condition is satisfied as to 1/36th of the remaining shares on a monthly basis thereafter, subject to continued service to us through each vesting date.

-The service-based vesting condition is satisfied as to 1/60th of the total shares of Class B common stock underlying the RSU award on a monthly basis from the Vesting (5) - Commencement Date, subject to continued service to us through each vesting date.
+The service-based vesting condition is satisfied as to 1/60th of the total shares of Class B common stock underlying the RSU award on a monthly basis from the Vesting - (5) - Commencement Date, subject to continued service to us through each vesting date.

-The service-based vesting condition is satisfied as to 1/48th of the total shares of Class B common stock underlying the RSU award on a monthly basis from the Vesting (6) Commencement Date, subject to continued service to us through each vesting date. - The service-based vesting condition is satisfied as to 1/5th of the total shares of Class B common stock underlying the RSU award on the 12-month anniversary of the Vesting Commencement Date, and the service-based condition is satisfied as to 1/20th of the total shares on a quarterly basis thereafter, subject to continued service to us through each - The service-based vesting condition is satisfied on a monthly basis over a period of four years from the Vesting Commencement Date, with 10% of the total shares of Class B common stock underlying the RSU award vesting over the first year, 20% of the total shares vesting over the second year, 30% of the total shares vesting over the third year, and 40% of the total shares vesting over the fourth year, subject to continued service to us through each vesting date.
-(8) - The service-based vesting condition is satisfied as to 1/5th of the total shares of Class B common stock underlying the RSU award on the 12-month anniversary of the Vesting Commencement Date, and the service-based condition is satisfied as to 1/48th of the remaining shares on a monthly basis thereafter, subject to continued service to us through (9) each vesting date. - (10)The shares subject to this option were fully vested as of July 1, 2019.
+The service-based vesting condition is satisfied as to 1/48th of the total shares of Class B common stock underlying the RSU award on a monthly basis from the Vesting (6) Commencement Date, subject to continued service to us through each vesting date. - The service-based vesting condition is satisfied as to 1/5th of the total shares of Class B common stock underlying the RSU award on the 12-month anniversary of the Vesting Commencement Date, and the service-based condition is satisfied as to 1/20th of the total shares on a quarterly basis thereafter, subject to continued service to us through each (7) vesting date. - (8) The service-based vesting condition is satisfied on a monthly basis over a period of four years from the Vesting Commencement Date, with 10% of the total shares of Class B common stock underlying the RSU award vesting over the first year, 20% of the total shares vesting over the second year, 30% of the total shares vesting over the third year, and 40% of the total shares vesting over the fourth year, subject to continued service to us through each vesting date. - The service-based vesting over the four lyear, subject to continued service to a trinogh reach vesting due.

+The service-based vesting condition is satisfied as to 1/5th of the total shares of Class B common stock underlying the RSU award on the 12-month anniversary of the Vesting Commencement Date, and the service-based condition is satisfied as to 1/48th of the remaining shares on a monthly basis thereafter, subject to continued service to us through (9) each vesting date. - (10)The shares subject to this option were fully vested as of July 1, 2019.